ARRIEL

 To inquire about bringing me to your school, library, or organization, please reach out via my contact form.

-For book-related questions, please contact my literary agent, Jodi Reamer at Writers House here.
+For rights-related questions, please contact my literary agent, Jodi Reamer at Writers House here.

 If you’d like to interview me for your podcast or publication, please contact my assistant via my contact form or reach out to my publicists Lathea Mondesir and Jaleesa Davis.